“Preserve Our History One Activity at A Time”

-National Historian Susan Campbell has highlighted several initiatives for members to support.
-The Veteran’s History Project is still an ongoing program.
-Units, Districts and Divisions are encouraged to par-ticipate.
-A kit is available to help organize and submit a Veteran History Project in your area at http://www.loc.gov/vets/kits.html.
-Recruit your Legionnaires to participate, it might help your Veterans feel more comfortable opening up about their
+National Historian Brenda Collins has highlighted several initiatives for members to support.
+The Veterans History Project continues.
+All Units, Districts and Divisions are encouraged to participate in this project.
+A starter kit is available and can be found at www.loc.gov/vets/kits.html..
+This is a great opportunity to get your Legionnaires to participate, it might help your Veterans feel more comfortable opening up about their

 The following Awards will be presented:

-1. Pro Bowlers Plaque - Best Unit History
+1. Pro-Bowlers Plaque - Best Unit History

 2. Ramona’s Indians Plaque - Best District History